top of page

 Note 3 – Land Wursten, a marshland area of circa 150 square meters, is mentioned for the first time in 1203 and written as Worsatia.
 In Low-Saxon language of today it is Land Wussen.
 The Frisian language was spoken in this area until the eighteenth century.

-Stories like that of Tjede Peckes, Bauck Hemmema, and also Ats or Ath Bonninga (around 1500 too) from Loënga, also known as 'daughter of the Low Brothers', who defended the stins at Warns, can also be interpreted as illustrations of how the men of Frisia had become lazy and gutless, and that women set the moral example in defending the renowned Frisian Freedom.
-Stories dating from the nineteenth century when province Friesland had lost definitively its political freedom after being incorporated into the Kingdom of the Netherlands in 1813.
+Stories like that of Tjede Peckes, Bauck Hemmema, and also Ats or Ath Bonninga (around 1500 too) from Loënga in the province of Friesland, also known as 'daughter of the Low Brothers', who defended the stins at Warns, and perhaps Foelke Kampena (around 1400) from Hinte in the region of Ostfriesland, nicknamed quaede 'cruel' Foelck, can also be interpreted as illustrations of how the men of Frisia had become lazy and gutless, and that women set the moral example in defending the renowned Frisian Freedom.
+Stories dating from the nineteenth century when the province of Friesland had lost definitively its political freedom after being incorporated into the Kingdom of the Netherlands in 1813.
 A metaphor of how the quarrelsome Frisians lost their freedom due internal feuds and violent conflicts (Kloek 2013, Jensma 2019).
+A lethargic vibe resembling the nineteenth-century gentry in Russia, described by Goncharov (1858) in his famous novel Обломов 'Oblomov'.

 Suggested music